 How will complaints about the Health Star Rating system be addressed?

 The Health Star Rating Advisory Committee (HSRAC) is responsible for overseeing implementation of the Health Star Rating system.
 The HSRAC has agreed to a process for assessing and resolving disputes.
-The Dispute Resolution Process can be found on the Applying to Products page.
+The Dispute Resolution Process can be found on the Anomalies and Disputes page.

 Who can I contact for more information about the Health Star Rating system?

 Questions about calculating a Health Star Rating or other aspects of the Health Star Rating system and its operation can be directed to the Front-of-Pack Labelling Secretariat at firstname.lastname@example.org.